howToCodeWell/test-api-server/README.md

 A  Test API Server written in Symfony for mocking external API responses.

 ## Install
-This will download the Docker images, run the containers, install the vendor packages and run the tests
+This will download the Docker images, run the containers and install the vendor packages.
 ```bash
 $ make install
 ```